Cherry Hinton Hall park

 Lake enhancement and woodland management work

 Phase two (delivery) of the approved Cherry Hinton Hall Masterplan is due to start in November 2016.

-In previous consultations the lake and its surroundings were given high priority for attention with respondents supporting the proposals to remove silt from the lake, enhance the bank vegetation and restore the original chalk stream.
-A specialist aquatic contractor has been selected to undertake the works to ensure the successful establishment of new vegetation will minimal impact on the existing wildlife and site users.
+In previous consultations, the lake and its surroundings were given high priority for attention.
+Respondents supported the proposals to remove silt from the lake, enhance the bank vegetation and restore the original chalk stream.
+A specialist aquatic contractor has been selected to undertake the works to ensure the successful establishment of new vegetation will have minimal impact on the existing wildlife and site users.

 Restoration of the lake will include:

 - Silt removal from the majority of the lake

 - Establishment of new banks with marginal vegetation

 - Creation of a marsh areas to improve habitats for wildlife

 - Enhancements to the chalk stream that feeds the lake